CDCgov/mycosnp-nf/README.md

 * Christopher Jossart [@cjjossart](https://github.com/cjjossart)
 * Robert A. Petit III [@rpetit3](https://github.com/rpetit3)

-We would like to thank the **Staph-B** Slack workspace for open-source collaborations and discussions.
+> Special thanks the **Staph-B** Slack workspace for open-source collaborations and discussions.
 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).